-PLAN VIEW AND CROSS SECTION OF WISCONSIN AT-GRADE UNIT WITH A SINGLE ABSORPTION AREA ON A SLOPING SITE a.
+PLAN VIEW AND CROSS SECTION OF WISCONSIN AT-GRADE UNIT WITH A SINGLE ABSORPTION AREA ON A SLOPING SITE

+- 2. Soil Loading Rate - a.
 The soil loading rate is to be based on the most restrictive soil horizon in contact with the distribution area.
-Use the percolation rate of the most restrictive soil horizon(s) and apply the corresponding sewage application rate (SAR) from Table 7.2a.

-2. Soil Loading Rate

-3. Configuration (Refer to Figure 13.5b)

-- a.
-The length of the gravel bed (B) shall be ≥ the design wastewater flow ÷ the LLR. - b.
-The basal area shall be ≥ the design wastewater flow ÷ the SAR. - c.
-The effective width of the gravel bed (A) shall be ≥ the design wastewater flow ÷ basal area length (B).
+Use the percolation rate of the most restrictive soil horizon(s) and apply the corresponding Sewage Application Rate (SAR) from Table 7.2a. - 3.
+Configuration (Refer to Figure 13.5b) - a.
+The length of the gravel bed (B) shall be greater than or equal to the design wastewater flow plus the LLR. - b.
+The basal area shall be greater than or equal to the design wastewater flow divided by the SAR. - c.
+The effective width of the gravel bed (A) shall be greater than or equal to the design wastewater flow plus basal area length (B).
 In no instance shall the width of the distribution bed below and downslope of the lateral exceed 15 feet. - d.
 Absorption bed depth - i.
 There shall be a minimum of 6 inches of gravel below the distribution pile for residential systems with 2 inches of gravel cover over the pipe. - ii.
 There shall be a minimum of 9 inches of gravel below the distribution pile for commercial systems with 3 inches of gravel cover over the pipe. - e.
 Only single distribution beds are acceptable.
 Dual beds are not allowed. - f.
-The gravel bed shall extend at least 2 feet above the uppermost distribution pipe lateral.

-4. Aggregate

-- a.
-3/8 double washed pea gravel size to 2 inch double washed drain rock - b.
-The percentage of fines of washed gravel shall not exceed 1% by weight.

-5. Natural Contour
+The gravel bed shall extend at least 2 feet above the uppermost distribution pipe lateral. - 4.
+Aggregate - a.
+3/8 inch double washed pea gravel size to 2 inch double washed drain rock - b.
+The percentage of fines of washed gravel shall not exceed 1 percent by weight. - 5.
+Natural Contour - a.

-- a.
 The distribution bed shall explicitly follow the natural contour of the ground.
 The bed must be installed within a tolerance of 0.25 feet (3 inches) vertically per 100 feet horizontally. - b.
 Distribution beds shall be angled or curved to meet this requirement. - c.
 The distribution bed shall not be placed in a concave landscape position.
-See Figure 13.5b.
+See Figure 13.5b. - 6.
+Soil Cover - a.
+A geo-textile synthetic fabric (Mirafi 140 N or equivalent) is to be placed over the aggregate bed. - b.
+12 inches of soil covering after settling is to be placed over all aggregate.
+Additional depth of topsoil must be placed during the time of construction to assure that the minimum depth is achieved following natural settling of the soil. - c.
+Soil cover shall extend a minimum of 5 feet uphill and on both sides of the gravel bed.
+Downslope soil cover shall conform to Table 13.3d.